Low Carb Wine

 Sweeter wines will have around 4 carbs per glass, and even sweeter dessert wines can be upwards of 5 grams.

-Opting for a low carb diet means you don’t have to worry too much about going over on your carb allowance, and you won’t have to sacrifice your morning bagel and by drinking a keto wine, you won't lose out on a glass of wine.
+Opting for a low carb diet means you don’t have to worry too much about going over your carb allowance, you won’t have to sacrifice your morning bagel and by drinking a keto wine, you won't lose out on a glass of wine.

 Watching your carb intake can be difficult, and wine labels can be confusing.
 With most foods, you’ll be able to read the label to find out the calorie, carb, and sugar content - but unfortunately, this isn’t usually the case with wine.

 Instead of reading the label, it’s best to understand which wines to avoid, and which to look out for.
 Ice wine or Eiswein is made from pressing frozen grapes, which results in a sugary, sweet wine that’s high in carbs - so if you’re watching your carbs, avoid ice wine.

 Although they’re a delicious pairing with meals and sweet puddings, dessert wines are also a no-go if you’re being careful with carbs as they’re super sugary and will cost you 5 or more carbs per glass.

 When you’re browsing the wine shelves in the supermarket, try to avoid anything labelled ‘late harvest’.
 Late harvest wine is made from grapes that have spent more time on the vine.
 The grapes have higher sugar levels, which results in a sweeter taste and more carbs